viralshah77/aws-projects/CloudFormationTemplate_README.md

 # Create a CloudFormation template using YAML
 #### Templates are created in YAML using references from https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html

+## Story
-### Using the template, will create 2 AWS services - S3 bucket and EC2 instance
+### In this project, we will be utilizing CloudFormation template and YAML script to create S3 and EC2 instances.

 ## Steps :
-1. Create a YAML script using Visual Studio or any other IDE
+1. Create a YAML script using Visual Studio or any other IDE -- this script will have details of creating S3 bucket and an EC2 instance

 ![image](https://user-images.githubusercontent.com/73116712/211220344-f6bb752c-77f7-478f-b0ae-b0d11b4cd81f.png)